-Image Info: 111022-N-OH262-322, Guantanamo Bay, Cuba (Oct.
-22, 2011) A view of solar panels being installed at Naval Station Guantanamo Bay, Cuba.
-The solar farm is being installed to provide electricity for the ongoing expansion of Denich Gym at the naval station’s Cooper Field sports complex.
+A view of solar panels being installed at Naval Station Guantanamo Bay, Cuba.
+The solar farm is being installed to provide electricity for the ongoing expansion of Denich Gym.
+All at the naval station’s Cooper Field sports complex.
 (U.S. Navy photo by Chief Mass Communication Specialist Bill Mesta/Released)

-The Navy made another leap into renewable energy integration with groundbreaking on a new 118 acre solar farm in China Lake, Calif.
+So the Navy made another leap into renewable energy integration.
+Now with groundbreaking on a 118 acre solar farm in China Lake, California.

-Construction of a SunPower Corporation 13.78 megawatt solar photovoltaic power system officially got underway at Naval Air Weapons Station (NAWS) China Lake following a mid-morning ceremony at the sprawling weapons development base.
+In addition, construction of the SunPower Corporation 13.78 megawatt solar photovoltaic power system happened.
+All at the Naval Air Weapons Station (NAWS) China Lake.

-The solar farm integration, which is made possible through a 20-year power purchase agreement (PPA), will allow the Navy to buy electricity below the retail utility rate and reduce costs by an estimated $13 million over the next 20 years.
+The solar farm integration is made possible through a 20-year power purchase agreement (PPA).
+It will allow the Navy to buy electricity below the retail utility rate.
+Therefore at reduced costs.
+Totaling an estimated $13 million over the next 20 years.

 The PPA involves no initial out-of-pocket expenses for the Navy and will provide increased energy independence and reliable, emission-free solar power to NAWS China Lake beginning at the end of this year.